leaningtech/labs/sites/cheerpj/src/content/docs/11-guides/implementing-native-libraries.md

 2. Create a JavaScript module that implements the native methods.
 3. Load the native library in the Java class with CheerpJ.

-### Loading native nibraries and declaring native methods in Java
+### Loading native libraries and declaring native methods in Java

 To declare a native method in Java, use the `native` keyword in the method declaration.
 The method is defined in the Java class but is not implemented in Java.
 Instead, the implementation will be provided in the native library JavaScript module which is loaded with `System.loadLibrary`.